mokdevel/DarcMods/DarcChopperCompatFF/README.md

 ## Functionality
 * Choppers join battle with a random chance.

 When a battle starts, chance to spawn one or more helicopters is checked.
-By default the spawn chance is ``spawnChance``.
-Campaign progress percentage is added to this and this is the total chance for spawning.
+By default the spawn chance ``spawnChance`` is 30%.
+Campaign progress percentage is added to the value and this is the total chance for spawning.
+  Example: With a 20% progression in the campaing, the total default chance is 50%.

 If a request to spawn is made, a delay of ``spawnDelay`` (min/max) defined minutes is set for each helicopter.
 Eventually the helicopter will arrive and do a 'search and destroy' activity around the area.
 This action will happen for ``attackTime`` (min/max) defined minutes.
 Once the time is over, the helicopter will fly away and despawn.

 See also: [Search and destroy](https://github.com/mokdevel/DarcMods/blob/main/DarcChopper/docs/P_WP_COMMANDS.md#wp_search_destroy)